Farm to School Grant Program

 Length and Time Phasing of Assistance

-Planning grants will be awarded for a one year time period, with an expected start date at/or near June 30, 2020.
-Implementation grants will be awarded for a 12 or 24 month period with an expected start date at/or near June 30, 2020.
-State Agency grants will be awarded for a 12 or 24 month period, with an expected start date at/or near June 30, 2020.
-Method of awarding/releasing assistance: by letter of credit.
-Regional Farm to School Institute Grants will be awarded for a 24-month time period, with an expected start date at or near March 1, 2020.
+Implementation grants will be awarded for a 12 or 24 month period with an expected start date at/or near June 30, 2023.
+State Agency grants will be awarded for a 12 or 24 month period, with an expected start date at/or near June 30, 2023.
+Turnkey grants will be awarded for a 12 or 24 month period, with an expected start date at/or near June 30, 2023.
 Method of awarding/releasing assistance: by letter of credit.
 Method of awarding/releasing assistance: Letter.

 Who do I contact about this opportunity?